Rem0o/FanControl.HWInfo/README.md

 ## To install

 * Compile the solution.

-and copy the bin/release content into FanControl's "plugins" folder.
+* Copy the bin/release content into FanControl's "plugins" folder.
+* Start HWInfo with shared memory on
+* Start Fan Control